 Awareness – data classification helps to ensure employees are more aware of the type of information they are dealing with and its value, as well as their obligations in protecting it to prevent data loss or compromise intellectual property.

 End User Empowerment – Data classification brings security to the front of your organization by empowering its users.
 Many data leaks could be avoided if a data classification solution is in place.
-Adding visual labels to headers and footers helps to raise end user awareness and assist them in becoming more security focused and avoid sharing sensitive content on USB drives, via e-mail, or could services like Box or Dropbox.
+Adding visual labels to headers and footers helps to raise end user awareness and assist them in becoming more security focused and avoid sharing sensitive content on USB drives, via e-mail, or cloud services like Box or Dropbox.

 Getting started with data classification requires understanding your organization’s data compliance and security needs.
 When you are ready to start classifying your data, keep these in mind: